AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 *Possible solution or work-around:*

 1. Verify that the correct columns are included in the reports or data views.
-If the correct columns aren't available to add, then you or your Adobe Account Team must [make the transaction properties available to reports](/help/search-social-commerce/admin/transaction-properties/transaction-property-edit-available.md).
+If the correct columns aren't available to add, then you or your Adobe Account Team must [make the conversion metrics available to reports](/help/search-social-commerce/admin/conversion-metrics/conversion-metric-edit-available.md).

 1. Run the [!UICONTROL Portfolio Report].
 If it's empty, then run the [!UICONTROL Campaign Report] and [!UICONTROL Search Engine Report] to see if the revenue appears in those reports.
 If it does, then the campaigns may not be assigned to the appropriate portfolio.